 In general, the rankings change a little between two successive years because of the nature of the HDI component indicators – with the exception of gross national income per capita, other indicators change very slowly year to year.

-Based on the consistent data series, that were available on the cut-off date for downloading data for the computation of composite indices for the 2015 Human Development Report, there are several countries with ranks that changed between 2013 and 2014.
-The HDI values and ranks for 2013 and 2014 are given in Table 2 of Statistical Annex.
-In Table 2 we also provide the change in ranks between 2009 and 2014.
+Based on the consistent data series that were available on the cut-off date for downloading data for the computation of composite indices for the 2016 Human Development Report, there are several countries with ranks that changed between 2014 and 2015.
+The HDI values for 2014 and 2015 are given in Table 2 of Statistical Annex, ranks are given in Table1.
+In Table 2 we also provide the change in ranks between 2010 and 2015.

 The difference between HDI values (and ranks) published in HDRs for different years represents a combined effect of data revision, change in methodology, and the real change in achievements in indicators.